-The Rosendale-Brandon School District regulates use or possession of electronic paging devices or two-way communication devices.
+The Rosendale-Brandon School District regulates use or possession of electronic communication devices.
 Permission of a parent/guardian and school administrator is required before use or possession is allowed.
-Examples of regulated devices include cellular telephones, personal computers, hand-held electronic planners (e.g. Palm Pilot), pagers, two-way radios, and laser pointers.
+Examples of regulated devices include, but are not limited to cellular telephones, personal computers, hand-held electronic planners, pagers, two-way radios, and laser pointers.

-This rule is in effect while the student is on school premises and/or attending school activities that are held either on or off school premises.
+This rule is in effect while the student is on school premises and/or attending school activities that are held either on or off school premises during normal school hours.
 School premises include any place which is owned, rented, or under the control of the Rosendale-Brandon School District.